mysociety/alaveteli/docs/running/upgrading.md

 </p>

-## Using Capistrano (recommended)

-* Set the repo and branch in `deploy.yml` to be the version you want.
-We recommend you set this to the explicit tag name (for example, `0.46.5.0`, and not `master`) so there's no risk of you accidentally deploying a new version before you're aware it's been released.
-The code will be updated and any post-deploy procedures will automatically run.

-## Manual upgrade
+## How to upgrade

-If you are not able to use Capistrano to update your site, you will need to perform a manual upgrade.

 ### Update the code

 * Navigate to your site directory (likely to be `/var/www/YOUR-SITE/alaveteli/`)
+* Check out the version you want.
+We recommend you use the explicit tag name (for example, `0.46.7.0`, and not `master`) so there's no risk of you accidentally deploying a new version before you're aware it's been released.
-* Run git pull as the alaveteli user to avoid access permission errors for site files with the command `sudo -u alaveteli git pull`
+  Run git as the alaveteli user to avoid access permission errors for site files, for example `sudo -u alaveteli git fetch --tags && sudo -u alaveteli git checkout 0.46.7.0`

 ### Run the post-deploy script